The garage is a great place to carry out hobbies such as band practice, carpentry and working on your car.

 - A: continue as it is and risk your neighbours making an official complaint, or,

-- B: soundproof your garage and keep everyone happy.
+- B: get a soundproof garage door and keep everyone happy.

 We’re going to assume you went with option B.

-To help you continue to do what you love, here are some tips and tricks to soundproof your garage.
+To help you continue to do what you love, here are some helpful tips and tricks to soundproof garage door from our garage door experts.

 Types of noise

-Before you start soundproofing, you’ll first need to consider two types of noises.
+Before you start soundproofing garage doors, you’ll first need to consider two types of noises.

 Sound bounces off hard surfaces and is amplified, so you can imagine how loud something can be inside your garage, considering it’s encompassed in hard surfaces; floors, walls and metal.

-One of the easiest ways to soundproof your garage is to insulate.
+One of the easiest ways to soundproofing a garage door sound insulation.
 Not only does it provide an R-value to effectively reduce heat loss and heat gain, but it can also increase STC and effectively reduce outside noises by up to 4-6 dB.

 There are various types of insulation available, including cellulose insulation, fibreglass, and spray foam.
 There are multiple areas of consideration when insulating and include your garage ceiling, garage concrete floors, garage walls and your garage door.